-- the biennial statement requirement; - an increase in transactions that necessitate contact with members e.g., annuity purchases, asset transfers and wind ups; - an increase in small benefit unlocking;3 - a general increase in plan size leading to increased administrator resources and administrative sophistication; - increased awareness by plan administrators of their fiduciary obligations; and - the development of electronic searches and communications technology. - 2.3.
+- the biennial statement requirement; - an increase in transactions that necessitate contact with members e.g., annuity

+- purchases, asset transfers and wind ups; - an increase in small benefit unlocking;3 - a general increase in plan size leading to increased administrator resources and administrative sophistication; - increased awareness by plan administrators of their fiduciary obligations; and - the development of electronic searches and communications technology. - 2.3.
 FSRA promotes the good administration of pension plans and the protection and safeguarding of Members' benefits.
-FSRA is a principles-based and outcomesfocused financial services regulator.
+FSRA is a principles-based and outcomes-focused financial services regulator.
 Our Pension Sector Guiding Principles for oversight of the pension sector are contained in an Approach guidance. - 2.4.
 FSRA recognizes there is a practical limit to any search process and that plan administrators, in accordance with the standard of care, have to balance the obligation to provide members' entitlements, with the costs of locating missing members.
 They must manage the plan in a way that considers the interests of all members. - 2.5.
-Administrators, with advice from experts where appropriate, must make decisions in accordance with their fiduciary responsibility.
-Section 3 of this Information guidance sets out what FSRA sees as ways to promote good administration practices, recognizing that what is best in one situation will not be best for all and will change over time.
+Administrators, with advice where appropriate, must make decisions in accordance with their fiduciary responsibility.
+Section 3 of this Information guidance sets out what FSRA sees as ways to promote good administration practices, recognizing that what is best in one situation will not be best for all and will change over time. - 2.6.
+We expect plan administrators to consider best practices relevant to the governance of their plan, for example the Canadian Association of Pension Supervisory Authorities ("CAPSA") Guideline No. 4 on Pension Plan Governance and CAPSA Guideline 9 on searching for missing members.
+Even though an administrator may rely on sending communications to a member's address of record, the administrator should not send a document with personal information to that address if it has reason to believe the address is no longer current. - 2.7.
+With respect to how to address the issue of missing members, administrators may wish to consider, among other things, their fiduciary responsibilities, their oversight of and contractual obligations with third party service providers or delegates, and the inclusion of components in their governance documents that address keeping members connected to their pensions and missing members search processes.